“Woah, that we should imagine the pain of despicable work! Woah, that we should feel sympathy for god, and forgive him his mistakes!”

 Does god not disguise himself, in the end, as this thing we call “nothing”?

-If he was made god (or if he always was, and always will be), does he know his own true nature?
+If god is nothing, if he always was, and always will be, does he then not know his own true nature?

 And what if he does not know?

 …What is it to be ruled by an unconscious god?

 (Back Door: Enter “Chapbook” into the search bar.)